 Rock Haven Inn

 An older style accommodation for those wanting affordable budget accommodation and a central location.
 Room types include motel-style rooms with fans or air-conditioning, family units, and apartment-style with many offering sea views.
 There is also a restaurant on-site offering breakfast, lunch, and dinner.

 Tanuli Royal Plains Motel

-Quality accommodation in a quiet location with a shared lounge.
-Rooms feature double-split bedding, basic amenities, private ensuite bathrooms with hot water showers.
-It is a 15-minute walk from the waterfront and local shops are a 5-minute drive away.
-The motel offers daily servicing and 24-hour reception.
+Quality accommodation with a shared lounge in a quiet location.
+Rooms feature double-split bedding, basic amenities, private ensuite bathrooms with hot water showers, just 15 minutes walk from the waterfront and local shops with daily servicing and 24-hour reception.

 Dolphin View Beach Guesthouse

 This lesser known guesthouse is a quiet, relaxing place and named due to the dolphins that gather off the shore.
-With comfortable accommodation and shared facilities in Aruligho, guests can enjoy sea views, a barbecue and the on-site bar in natural surroundings.
-Activities at the guesthouse include snorkelling, canoeing, dolphin tours and watching, and much more through local providers.
-The accommodation offers a quiet, peaceful, relaxing place to spend a holiday and to get away from the city.
+With comfortable accommodation and shared facilities in Aruligho, guests can enjoy sea views, a barbecue, and the on-site bar in natural surroundings.
+Activities include snorkelling, canoeing and dolphin tours.